rapid7/metasploit-framework/documentation/modules/post/linux/manage/adduser.md

  * **CREATE** - If the group doesnt exist, then make them first then add the user to them

+### PasswordHashType

+Allows the user to decide how their password will be encrypted on the system.
+The options are between `DES`, `MD5`, `SHA256`, and `SHA512`.
+This can be advantageous to blend in with the main system by using the same password encryption scheme as the rest of the users.
+Or if one encryption type isn't compatible with a given target.

 ## Scenarios

 ```